 Finance for property development comes mostly from the private sector, but to unlock it, several public sector enabling works must be completed, including upgrading the public realm and highways, construction of new entrances to the station, and provision of transport interchange around Temple Meads.
+Our business case work helped secure a £95M investment from the government, needed to kickstart the regeneration programme.
 We provided: